At this time tutoring is being offered in the form of study groups

 Science, and Physics

-After you've determined your tutoring schedule, look below to find
+After you've determined your study group session, look below to find

 some tips on how to make your tutoring session as productive as

 Materials you may wish to bring to your session: